2012 Volkswagen Beetle Interior

 - "The new A-pillar and dashboard arrangement is vastly better than that of the last car, eliminating virtually all the unnecessary top-of-dash real estate and bringing the windshield into the proper spot.
 Driving the original New Beetle was always slightly awkward because the long dashboard seemed better-suited to a large van than a small car.
 Those days are over." -- Left Lane News

-Reviewers say that while the Beetle’s larger frame has increased interior space, it’s still tight back there for tall people.
+Reviewers say that while the Beetle’s larger frame has increased interior space, the back seat is still tight for tall people.

 - "Better still, the two rear-seat passengers can actually sit normally - not hunched forward as in the old model." -- Autoblog